-DEPARTMENT: Mayor (03) FUND: General RESPONSIBLE MANAGER: Rachel Bianchi
+DEPARTMENT: Mayor (03) FUND: General DIVISION: Communications FUND NUMBER: 000

-DIVISION: Communications FUND NUMBER: 000 POSITION: Comm. & Gov't Rel.
+RESPONSIBLE MANAGER: Rachel Bianchi POSITION: Comm. & Gov't Rel.
 Mgr.

-The Communications Division in the Mayor's Office is responsible for ensuring accurate, timely and effective communications with Tukwila's residents, businesses, visitors and employees, as well as the media.
+The Communications Division in the Mayor's Office is responsible for ensuring accurate, timely, and effective communications with Tukwila's residents, businesses, visitors, and employees, as well as the media.
 The Communications Division supports every City department to inform stakeholders of key issues and events, and to help find and tell the great stories within the City of Tukwila.
-Serving a diverse communications and feedback, with the goal of encouraging a true conversation within our community.
+Serving a diverse community, the Division ensures a broad use of communication methods and encourages two-way communications and feedback, with the goal of encouraging a true conversation within our community.